isomerpages/mlaw-acd/_information-for-regulated-dealers/1-registration.md

 * auction houses; and
 * trading platforms.

-If you are not certain whether you are required to register, you may wish to seek legal advice.<br><br>
+If you are not certain whether you are required to register, you may wish to seek legal advice.<br>

 ## Register Now!
 * You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home).
 * The applicant will need to log in to LicenceOne using [his CorpPass account](https://licence1.business.gov.sg/web/frontier/help/corppass-in-licenceone) (for businesses) or [his SingPass account](https://licence1.business.gov.sg/web/frontier/help/how-to-access-the-system-) (for individuals).
-  * Applicants without a CorpPass account may sign up for one [here](https://www.corppass.gov.sg/corppass/common/findoutmore). <br><br>
+  * Applicants without a CorpPass account may sign up for one [here](https://www.corppass.gov.sg/corppass/common/findoutmore).
 * Regulated dealers with no registered business entities overseas or in Singapore may [register for a LicenceOne ID on the LicenceOne Portal](https://licence1.business.gov.sg/web/frontier/help/registration-for-foreigners-without-singpass).

 ### Information you need for registration: